marco1cas/marco1cas/README.md

 <br>
 <br>

-💡  I like to explore new technologies and develop software solutions and quick hacks.
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓  I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.
+🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
-🌱  I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.
+✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\

 <br><br>